 This blog, however, will cover how to combine the use of both adhesives on a single men’s toupee.
 Quality is something that should always remain consistent, from purchasing, from quality suppliers, providing quality cutting, and especially quality fitting.

 Unlike wigs and wefts, toupees are attached with Glue or Tape.
-The main difference is in women’s hair systems majority of the time are attached with hair clips that clip on to the existing hair on their head.
-Meaning every night they take it off, and every morning they put it back on.
-Even though they can switch up styles more frequently, men using toupees have a different need and desire, switching up and standing out is not what they want.
+The main difference is in women’s hair systems majority of the time are attached with hair clips that clip onto the existing hair on their head.
+This means that they take it off every night and put it back on every morning.
+Even though they can switch up styles more frequently, men using toupees have different needs and desires, switching up and standing out is not what they want.

-Glues and tapes provide a fixed attachment to the wearers’ scalp for a set duration of time, allowing them to go on their daily activities without worrying about their hair, these activities include waking up and going to bed, showering, sports, daily commutes, etc.
+Glues and tapes provide a fixed attachment to the wearers’ scalp for a set duration of time, allowing them to go on their daily activities without worrying about their hair, including waking up and going to bed, showering, sports, daily commutes, etc.

-Types of Hair Replacement Glue (Liquid Adhesive): Commonly they are water-based that are both latex and formaldehyde-free, which is perfect making it non-irritable to the scalp, easily applied and strong enough to last up to two – to – four weeks.
+Types of Hair Replacement Glue (Liquid Adhesive): Commonly, they are water-based and are both latex and formaldehyde-free, which is perfect making it non-irritable to the scalp, easily applied and strong enough to last up to two – to – four weeks.

 Why use a combination of both glue & tape?

-As we stated before the main benefit of using Tape (even though it is not as strong) is due to the simplicity of putting it on and cleaning it up.
-Less mess fewer problems!
-Also, using male glue on hair piece can be a bit risky, especially if it gets onto the hair, this can cause permeant damaged and must be adequately removed, left to dry and then a second attempt to attach can take place.
+As we stated before, the main benefit of using Tape (even though it is not as strong) is due to the simplicity of putting it on and cleaning it up.
+Less mess, fewer problems!
+Also, using male glue on hair pieces can be a bit risky, especially if it gets onto the hair, this can cause permanent damage and must be adequately removed, left to dry and then a second attempt to attach can take place.
 However!
 Glue is far stronger, will last longer, and the best part of it is transparent and thus making it the ideal choice for ensuring a natural look and invisible toupee.